 The right auto insurance policy will properly protect you from financial loss.
-If your car is damaged or destroyed by an accident, fire, theft, or other event, the right policy will also help you get back on the road quick.
+If your car is damaged or destroyed by an accident, fire, theft, or other events, the right policy will also help you get back on the road quickly.
 The proper automobile insurance policy can be the difference between a minor inconvenience and a major hassle.

 Auto insurance is required by law in all states and protects you by paying for damage or injury you cause others while driving your car; damage to your car or injury to you or your passengers in your car from a crash; and certain other occurrences such as theft and vandalism.
 Without insurance, you risk having to pay the full cost of any harm you cause others with your vehicle.